adsa562/hackfoldr/README.md

 g0v.today
 ===========

-Note: This is a fork of https://github.com/hackfoldr/hackfoldr optimized for one static page; please send your pull requests upstream.
+NOTE: This is a fork of https://github.com/hackfoldr/hackfoldr optimized for one static page; please send your pull requests upstream.

 ## Why?